-Your employer will withhold extra tax from your monthly salary based on your yearly Repayment Income to cover your projected HECS-HELP debt liability.
+Your employer will withhold extra tax from your monthly salary based on your yearly Repayment Income to cover your projected HECS-HELP debt.

-For HEC debtors working for multiple jobs, each employer will withhold tax to cover your HECS-HELP loan based only on the salary that they pay you.
+For HEC debtors working in multiple jobs, each employer will withhold tax to cover your HECS-HELP loan based on the salary they pay you.

-So, if your combined salary from all employers is above the minimum repayment threshold, you are liable to start repayment towards your HECS-HELP debt while filing your tax return.
+Suppose your combined salary from all employers is above the minimum repayment threshold.
+In that case, you can start repaying your HECS-HELP debt while filing your tax return.

-Keep a record of your receipts and claim deductions for all entitlements, as it will help lower your Repayment Income and the compulsory yearly repayment amount.
+Keep a record of your receipts and claim deductions for all entitlements.
+It will help lower your Repayment Income and the compulsory yearly repayment amount.

 You can also make voluntary repayments to the ATO to reduce your debt.
 For repayments over $500, a 15% bonus is added to the repayment amount.

-Aussies are fortunate to have government funding that covers the majority of the tuition fee of a university degree.
+Aussies are fortunate to have government funding that covers the majority of the tuition fee for a university degree.